 The added information gained by knowing the distance between the two reads can be invaluable for spanning repetitive regions.
+Repetitive regions are also dealt with better in long-read sequencing.
 In the figure below, the light coloured regions indicate repetitive sections of DNA.
 If a read contains only repetitive DNA, an alignment algorithm will be able to map the read to many locations in a reference genome.
 However, with paired-end reads, there is a greater chance that at least one of the two reads will map to a unique region of DNA.
-In this way one of the reads can be used to anchor the other read in the pair and help resolve the repetitive region.
+In this way, one of the reads can be used to anchor the other read in the pair and help resolve the repetitive region.
 Paired-end reads are often used when performing de-novo genome sequencing (i.e. when a reference is not available to align against) because they enable contiguous regions of DNA to be ordered, or when characterizing variants such as large insertions or deletions.